 Although an extensive body of literature already existed on price stability issues, it was evident that further research on some key technical questions would provide useful guidance for the upcoming decision on the long-run target.
-Two of these outstanding issues are the implications of downward nominal-wage rigidity and the relative merits of pricelevel targeting versus inflation targeting.
+Two of these outstanding issues are the implications of downward nominal-wage rigidity and the relative merits of price-level targeting versus inflation targeting.
 Another critical question is how to balance the evidence on all the relevant issues in order to develop an overall view on the appropriate long-run target.
-The June 2000 seminar was organized to further the Bank's knowledge on these three questions.2 A brief overview of the seminar is given below, followed by more detailed summaries of the individual papers.
+The June 2000 seminar was organized to further the Bank's knowledge on these three questions.
+A brief overview of the seminar is given below, followed by summaries of the individual papers that appear later in this volume.